TrinaNix4/CS1400_Python_Programs/Readme.md

   - identity (unique identifier)

 * Casting

   - in the program a variable can be cast as a different data type temporarily
   - age = 35
     - cast age as a string
       - print('My age is:' + str(age))
     - cast age as a float
       - float(age)

+* doesn't change the data type in memory, just temporarily casts it as a float